-Actors entertain people by acting out a role using body movement and speech.
+Actors entertain people by using body movement and speech to play a character in media and stage productions.

 Pay rates for actors vary depending on your ability, how often you work and what type of work you do.

-Pay rates for actors vary depending on your ability, how often you work, and what type of work you do.
+Pay rates for actors vary depending on your ability, how often you work, the size of the production you are working on, and what type of work you do.

-Actors may work in amateur theatre and perform for little or no money.
-They often need to combine their work with other forms of employment, as acting work tends to be irregular.
+Actors often need to combine their work with other forms of employment, as acting work tends to be irregular.

 What you will do